Where are they now? Chelsea’s XI from Mason Mount’s last U23 game

 LB: Cole Dasilva

-One of three Dasilva brothers who joined Chelsea from Luton in 2012, Cole hasn’t yet been able to follow in the footsteps of older sibling Jay, who has made over 100 appearances in the Football League between Charlton and Bristol City.
+One of three Dasilva brothers who joined Chelsea from Luton in 2012, Cole hasn’t been able to follow in the footsteps of older sibling Jay, who has made over 150 appearances in the Football League between Charlton and Bristol City.

-The 22-year-old right-back made the switch to Brentford in 2018 but was released by the Bees a couple of years later.
-In February he joined Leicester City’s Under-23s.
+The 23-year-old right-back made the switch to Brentford in 2018 but was released by the Bees a couple of years later.
+He now plays for Hemel Hempstead Town in the National League South.

 CM: Ruben Sammut (Luke McCormick, 71)